 Also, the size is big enough to hold all your storage items and fishing tools.
 Even with four people on deck, the boat won’t be crammed with your fishing accessories.

 Most often, bay boats come with a center console.
-It helps the sailor cast the boat at all angles, keeping it well-balanced.
+It helps the sailor cast the ship at all angles, keeping it well-balanced.

 Possibly, the best thing about bay boats is their versatility.
 Besides taking them for shallow water fishing, you can also use them for a ride to deeper waters.
 Plus, they have ample space for people and must-have accessories for water activities.